-VERO BEACH, Florida – Indian River County Sheriff’s deputies responded to a call about a disturbance at the Vero Beach Inn and Suites.
+VERO BEACH – Indian River County Sheriff’s deputies responded to a call about a disturbance at the Vero Beach Inn and Suites.

 Several hotel guests attending a scrapbooking event in the hotel’s banquet hall reported an incident involving a man trying to force open a doorway to the room.